dvcrn/unisync/README.md

   init-from-target - run/force initial sync, targetPath -> appPath
   init-from-local - run/force initial sync, local -> targetPath
-  list - list all available apps show <appname> - show details of an app
+  list - list all available apps info <appname> - show details of an app
 ```

 The initial sync options **force** one way.
 For example if you want your local configuration to be overwritten on initial sync with whatever you have in your storage folder, run `init-from-target`